 A member of the carrot family, Queen Anne’s lace (Daucus carota) is also known as wild carrot.
 The lacy leaves resemble carrot tops and the plant smells like carrots when crushed.

-Queen Anne’s lace is native to Europe and Asia, but it has naturalized and grows across much of the United States.
-Because of its large size and fast growth habits, it poses a considerable threat to native plants.
+Queen Anne’s lace is native to Europe and Asia, but it has naturalized and grown across much of the United States.
+Due to its large size and fast growth habits, it poses a considerable threat to native plants.
 It will also choke out flowers and bulbs in your garden.

 Queen Anne’s Lace Management